trystynb/ContFit/README.md

 Author: Trystyn Berg

 This readme contains a brief outline of the purpose of the code, the input/output requirements and formats, and a quick start guide to using the code.
+For a tutorial, please see CONTFIT_tutorial.pdf in the tutorial folder.

 This GUI was written for astronomers to perform continuum fitting of 1D QSO spectra for quasara absorption lines.
 ContFit could be extended to other continuum fitting purposes.
 The fit is found by the user clicking with their mouse along where they think the continuum is.
 All the click locations are recorded and used to fit a cubic spline to the continuum.
-The input object and error spectra (FITS formatted; but can be edited to any format you want) are divded by the generated continuum, and saved as output.
+The input object and error spectra (FITS formatted; but can be edited to any format you want) are divided by the generated continuum, and saved as output.
 The program also saves the continuum as an ASCII file, as well as a python binary pickle file with the x/y coordinates of the spline (the mouse clicks).